 Why is it so hard to eat more veggies?

-There are a number of reasons that I think we fall short on veggies, but accessibility is what I am going to focus on here.
+There are a number of reasons we fall short on veggies, and one main factor is accessibility.
 This doesn’t necessarily mean that you don’t have veggies at home, but that they may not be as easy to eat as we need them to be to increase our consumption.
 For example:

 - Eating vegetables takes work.
 You must buy them, wash them, chop them, and in some cases cook them.
 This is time consuming and many of us don’t have a lot of extra time at our disposal.

-- In the heat of a snack craving, veggies are not often the EASIEST choice.
-When it’s 4:30pm at home and you’re feeling a bit peckish, do you open the crisper and start washing and peeling carrots?
+- In the heat of a snack craving, veggies are not often the easiest choice.
+When it’s 4:30pm and you’re feeling a bit peckish, do you open the crisper and start washing and peeling carrots?
 Or do you open the cupboard and take a handful of crackers?
 Convenience foods (crackers, bars, cereal, etc.) often win because they are so accessible!

 Enter the veggie platter

-Essentially, the veggie platter is the ultimate answer to the issue of accessibility – and it is one thing that has completely changed the amount of vegetables that I eat.
+Essentially, the veggie platter is the ultimate answer to the issue of accessibility!

 A game changing habit

-I have also discovered that having a tray of ready-to eat veggies on hand in the fridge has dramatically (and sneakily) influenced my husband’s intake of vegetables for the better.
-If you aren’t yet convinced, perhaps these other practical uses for a veggie platter will act as the final sell:
+If you aren’t yet convinced on the veggie platter idea, perhaps these other practical uses for a veggie platter will act as the final sell:

 - Roast the pre-cut veggies (ex. cauliflower, broccoli, carrots, peppers) with a little olive oil, salt and pepper at 400 degrees for 20 minutes and you have caramelized veggie goodness to accompany your supper meal